 American Revolution and left a trail of litigation in the state.
 The White

-family split apart.
-John, his wife Elizabeth White, and their 7 children would
+family split apart possibly for the same reason.
+John, his wife Elizabeth White,

 of the Colonies, by J. Leopold Imbert showing the Carolinas and neighboring